mmccroskey/MistLegacy/README.md

 # Mist

-Mist is a lightweight adapter for CloudKit that supports local persistence, typed models with true relationships, & automatic synchronization.
+Mist is an adapter for CloudKit that supports local persistence, typed models with true relationships, automatic synchronization, and a convention-over-configuration approach to enforcing best practices.

 *(TOC Goes Here)*

+---

+## Why Mist?

+Mist was created because **`CloudKit` is great, but it has some fundamental shortcomings**:

+* Although it allows you to powerfully sync records between cloud and device, it doesn't let you save them to a device once they've arrived;
+* Although is has a highly flexible approach to data modelling, that flexibility makes it very verbose and error-prone to use;
+* Although it has incredibly powerful features for synchroniziation, they're fairly arcane & completely opt-in.

+As stated in the repo description, Mist seeks to solve these problems by directly supporting **local persistence**, by requiring the use of **typed models with true relationships**, & by providing **automatic synchronization**.

+Each of these components is explained in further detail in [How Mist Works](https://github.com/mmccroskey/Mist/blob/master/README.md#how-mist-works) below.

 ## Requirements
 - iOS 10.0+ / macOS 10.12+ / tvOS 10.0+ / watchOS 3.0+